-The Cisco Live Celebration 2014, event in which this multinational specialized in networks has recently brought together thousands of professionals from the ICT sector at the MiCo congress center in Milan (Italy), has had the supplier XL Video for the design, supply and support of audiovisual solutions, of projection and control during the four days of duration.
+Cisco Live Celebration 2014, event in which this multinational specialized in networks has recently brought together thousands of professionals from the ICT sector at the MiCo congress center in Milan (Italia), has relied on the supplier XL Video for the design, supply and support of audiovisual solutions, projection and control during the four days of duration.

 XL Video Cisco Live 2014 Milan Photo Sean Ebsworth Barnes

-XL Video has been in charge of the supply, design and support of a wide range of audiovisual solutions, including a projection screen of 60 meters and large format LED displays; cameras / PPU y equipo de control durante los cuatro días en los que se ha celebrado el evento anual de la multinacional culm, called Live 2014, which has taken place in the MiCo congress center in the Italian city of Milan and in which it has had the collaboration of event producers George P. Johnson.
+XL Video has been in charge of the supply, design and support of a wide range of audiovisual solutions, including a projection screen 60 meters and large format LED displays; cameras / PPU y equipo de control durante los cuatro días en los que se ha celebrado el evento anual de la multinacional Cisco, called Live 2014, which took place at the MiCo congress center in the Italian city of Milan and which included the collaboration of event producers George P. Johnson.

-For this project, the XL Video team, managed by Nick Askew and Steve Greetham, has worked closely with Ben Hawkins, Dave Johnstone and John Carss, by george P. Johnson, to design the projection system for the plenary sessions held in the MiCo auditorium, with the capacity to 3.100 people, and coordinate the equipment and logistics of audiovisual systems, Screens, projection and control of others 37 areas available for this event.
+For this project, the XL Video team, managed by Nick Askew and Steve Greetham, He has collaborated closely with Ben Hawkins, Dave Johnstone y John Carss, from the producer George P. Johnson, to design the projection system for the plenary sessions held in the MiCo auditorium, with capacity for 3.100 personas, and coordinate the equipment and logistics of audiovisual systems, screens, projection and control of others 37 areas available for this event.

 XL Video Cisco Live 2014 Milan Photo Sean Ebsworth Barnes

-For the equipment of the auditorium an impressive total projection screen of 60 metre, divided into the left and right ends and gently tilted towards the audience, leaving three presentation podiums in front for Cisco Live speakers 2014.
+To equip the auditorium, an impressive total projection screen of 60 metros, divided into left and right corners and gently angled towards the audience, leaving three presentation podiums in front for Cisco Live speakers 2014.

-Ten projectors of the HDF-W26 model of the Belgian firm ship they were in charge of creating the image on this large screen, that ran in five pairs (active and hot backup) from the room control area, and whose mixing edge together with the screen management system Encore to create a single image across the entire surface, which also controlled the live cameras and the output to the screen of a wide variety of formats (PowerPoint, Keynote , PlaybackPro, Etc).
+Ten HDF-W26 model projectors from the Belgian firm Barco They were in charge of creating the image on this big screen, which ran in five pairs (hot and active backup) from the control room area, and whose edge was mixed together with the screen management system Encore to create a single image on the entire surface, which also controlled the live cameras and the output to the screen of a wide variety of formats (PowerPoint, Keynote , PlaybackPro, etc).

 XL Video Cisco Live 2014 Milan Photo Sean Ebsworth Barnes

-Media playback for the screen was done with an XL Catalyst, managed by a grandMA2 light console, to flexibly program all video elements across the table and synchronize them with audio track playback, which was also powered by the Encore system.
+Media playback for the screen was done with an XL Catalyst, managed by a grandMA2 light console, to flexibly program all video elements via the console and synchronize them with the playback of audio tracks, which was also powered by the Encore system.

-Plenary sessions could be followed live thanks to five HD cameras Sony HXC-100 supplied by XL Video, which were distributed in two at the back of the auditorium equipped with x70 lenses; another pair on the rolling platforms in front of the stage, and a remote camera Bradley Cam-Ball 2.
-These systems were introduced in a Panasonic HS450 PPU to cut the mixture, while Cisco TV provided a standalone submix for Internet streaming via a Panasonic HS400 PPU.
+The plenary sessions could be followed live thanks to five HD cameras Sony HXC-100 supplied by XL Video, which were distributed in two at the back of the auditorium equipped with x70 lenses; another pair on the dollies in front of the stage, and a remote camera Bradley Cam-Ball 2.
+These systems were introduced in a Panasonic HS450 PPU for cutting the mixture, while Cisco TV provided a separate submix for Internet streaming via a Panasonic HS400 PPU.

-The recording of the sessions was made in four Aja Ki Pros, which together with eight monitors were part of this system, with a Modular Lightware MX Matrix- FR33R with SDI and DVI-I/O and fiber systems Lightware.
+The recording of the sessions was done in four AJA Ki Pros, which together with eight monitors were part of this system, with a Lightware MX modular array- FR33R with SDI and DVI-I/O and fiber systems Lightware.

 Multi-device connection